-- Extends up to a height of about 1,600 kilometres
+- The atmosphere extends up to a height of about 1,600 kilometres.

 - The gravitational force of the earth holds the atmosphere around it

-- Divided into five layers based on composition, temperature and other properties— troposphere, the stratosphere, the mesosphere, the thermosphere and the exosphere.
+- The atmosphere is divided into five layers based on composition, temperature and other properties and they are:

-- Nitrogen (helps in the growth of living organisms) 78 per cent, oxygen 21 per cent and other gases like carbon dioxide, argon and others comprise 1 per cent by volume
+- About 99 per cent of clean and dry air in the atmosphere is composed mainly of nitrogen and oxygen.
+Nitrogen 78 per cent, oxygen 21 per cent and other gases like carbon dioxide, argon and others comprise 1 per cent by volume.

 - The earth is called the blue planet.